Co-Founder + CEO

 Good question.
 And below is arguably a good answer.

 First, let’s reference GivingUSA: The Annual Report on Philanthropy published by The Giving USA Foundation, an arm of The Giving Institute.
-Of the approximately $390 Billion dollars given by Americans in 2016, 72% was given by individuals.
-Add in the 8% giving through bequests (which are also given by individuals, technically) and the 7% from family foundations and the total is closer to 87% received from individuals.
-That leaves only 13% given by foundations and corporations.
+Of the approximately $471.44 Billion dollars given by Americans in 2020, 69% was given by individuals.
+Add in the 9% giving through bequests (which are also given by individuals, technically) and the total is closer to 78% received from individuals.
+That leaves only 22% given by foundations and corporations.
 Also, foundations are only legally required and mostly stick to a 5% mandatory distribution requirement.

 Donor-Advised Funds and non-traditional giving methods allow for a myriad of possibilities and vehicles for individuals to use to invest in causes and programs about which they care deeply.
 It is also easier and a better use of staff resources (including time!) to cultivate and grow donors you already have, than to go out and identify new donors.
 This is especially true when you look at the national statistics on donor retention.
-The 2017 Fundraising Effectiveness Survey Report found donor retention year-over-year averages 45%, meaning more than half of your new donors will not give a gift a second time.
+According to AFP Global, the 2020 donor retention rate was 19.2%, meaning that less than one in five donors who gave for the first time in 2019 to a charity didn’t give to the same charity last year.

 A major giving program gives your donors a path to a deeper relationship with your mission and allows for greater impact through financial investment.
 With donor acquisition costs on the rise, spending time examining your current donor base is a better use of time and results in a higher ROI.
 These individuals have already self-selected and said “yes” to you and your work at least once, but how well do you really “know” them?
 When was the last time your organization (or have your ever?) conducted a wealth screening?
 You may know who your top donors are, but do you know who are your most loyal?